Ugondu/Top10YoutubersUK/README.md

 # Conclusion
 ### Recommended Course of Action:
 Based on our analysis, we believe the best channel to establish a long-term partnership to promote the client's products is the Dan Rhodes channel.
-We'll engage with the marketing client to understand their expectations from this collaboration.
-If we successfully meet the expected milestones, we'll consider future partnerships with the DanTDM, Mister Max, and NoCopyrightSounds channels.
+We will engage with the marketing client to understand their expectations from this collaboration.
+If we successfully meet the expected milestones, we will consider future partnerships with the DanTDM, Mister Max, and NoCopyrightSounds channels.
 Steps to Implement the Recommended Decisions Effectively:
 1. Initiate Contact:
 	* Reach out to the teams behind each of these channels, starting with Dan Rhodes.